- Personal Injury

 Construction Accident FAQ

 Sometimes.
 Workers’ compensation and third-party claims are separate.
 You might receive benefits through your employer and still have a claim against a contractor, property owner, or equipment company.
-The firm can review your situation and explain what additional options may exist.
+Our firm can review your situation and explain what additional options may exist.

 Your BAttle Is Our Battle